I AM CURRENTLY FULLY BOOKED AND NOW ONLY TAKING BOOKINGS FOR OCTOBER 2021

 How often do I need to come for counselling?

 Frequency can depend on what you would like to focus on.
-Usually I recommend weekly sessions, although some prefer lengthen the session time, come twice a week or fortnightly.
-Counselling can be short or long-term depending on your own individual need.
+Usually I recommend weekly sessions, although some prefer to lengthen the session time, come twice a week or fortnightly.
+Personal development and counselling can be short or long-term depending on your own individual need.

-The counselling process is fluid and I invite clients to share their thoughts throughout the counselling duration.
+The therapy process is fluid and I invite clients to share their thoughts throughout the counselling duration.

 How will counselling benefit me?